 - Improve Key Performance Indicators (KPIs) through proper deployment of multi-plant planning functionality.

 - Examine how subcontracting and contract manufacturing fit into the superplant concept.

-This book addresses an important new functionality in production planning.
-In environments where there are dependencies between production – such as when a finished good in one factory is fed by semi-finished goods or components (or the components are in a third factory feeding the semi-finished goods plant – which I have in fact seen at several companies) then the production across the various plants ends up being not very well integrated.
-In this circumstance what has happened is there is really one long production line, which is divided between different locations – and in an environment of increasingly globalized manufacturing – a very long production line that spans the globe.
+This book addresses an essential new functionality in production planning.
+In environments where there are dependencies between products such as when semi-finished goods or components feed a finished good in one factory.
+Or the components are in a third factory supplying the semi-finished goods plant.
+I have seen at several companies, then the production across the various plants ends up being not very well integrated.
+In this circumstance, what has happened is there is one long production line, which is divided between different locations – and in an environment of increasingly globalized manufacturing – a very long production line that spans the globe.